-- 1. Write a summary of the action being grieved, with specific information as to time, date, individuals involved and the nature of the offense, as well as the specific remedy sought. - 2.
-Present the grievance to the Program Director. - 3.
-If the grievance is denied, the student may present it to the Graduate Literature Committee. - 4.
-If denied, a final appeal may be presented to the Head of the Department, whose decision is final. - PLEASE NOTE: An individual who believes that he or she has been subjected to discrimination, harassment, or retaliation (as opposed to violations of department and program policies) should contact the Office of the Dean of Students immediately.
-You can find more information here: http://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy.
+1. Write a summary of the action being grieved, with specific information as to time, date, individuals involved and the nature of the offense, as well as the specific remedy sought.

+2. Present the grievance to the Program Director.

+3. If the grievance is denied, the student may present it to the Head of the Department, whose decision is final.

+PLEASE NOTE: An individual who believes that he or she has been subjected to discrimination, harassment, or retaliation (as opposed to violations of department and program policies) should contact the Office of the Dean of Students immediately.
+You can find more information here:https://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy.